smmckay/quex-mirror/doc/source/02-syntax/patterns/re-context-dependent.rst

    Pre- and post context around a core pattern.

-The following syntax elements are available for the specification of context rules.
+The following syntax elements are available for the specification of line border context rules.

 .. describe:: ^R